PeppeL-G/course-material/src/lectures/report-writing/README.md

 </template>
 <template v-slot:mistake>

-The text use different terms to refer to the same thing.
+The text uses different terms to refer to the same thing.

 </template>
 <template v-slot:problem>